aws-samples/aws-glue-samples/examples/data_cleaning_and_lambda.md

 These are all still strings in the data.
-We can use the DynamicFrame's powerful `apply_mapping` tranform method to drop, rename, cast, and nest the data so that other data programming langages and sytems can easily access it:
+We can use the DynamicFrame's powerful `apply_mapping` tranform method to drop, rename, cast, and nest the data so that other data programming languages and sytems can easily access it:

     medicare_tmp_dyf = DynamicFrame.fromDF(medicare_dataframe, glueContext, "nested")